qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    The Expression tab

-* An expression editor area to type or paste expressions.
+* An expression editor area for typing or pasting expressions.
 Autocompletion is available to speed expression writing:

   * Corresponding variables, function names and field names to the input text